 How Derivative Trading Works

-A derivatives contract says that one will either earn or pay money related to the underlying asset.
-Although there is an initial deposit for the derivative contract, there is the risk of having to pay more depending on how the asset’s value shifts during the period of the contract.
+A derivatives contract says that the investor will either earn or pay money related to the underlying asset.
+Although there is an initial cost for the derivative contract, traders may be required to contribute additional maintenance margin if the underlying asset moves against their position.

-There is a small down payment involved for entering into the contract, known as “paying on margin.”
-It’s typical for derivatives for stocks and market indexes to represent groups of 100 shares.
-For example, there could be a contract to purchase 100 shares of a stock for $3,000 per share, and the contract might trade at $3 per share per contract.
+There is a small initial deposit required to enter into the contract.
+This amount varies depending on the type of derivative and market conditions.
+For example, there could be a contract to purchase 100 shares of a stock for $3,000 per share, and the option contract might trade at a premium of $3 per share.

 Before entering into a derivative contract, it’s important to understand how derivatives work and read what the contract entails, including the disclosure statement.
 There will be an agreement to sign stating that both parties have read and understand the terms.

-Also, trading derivatives requires ongoing work and attention.
-Markets can change quickly and there may be obligations throughout the contract period such as tracking the value of the underlying asset.
+Trading derivatives also requires ongoing work and attention.
+Markets can change quickly, and there may be obligations throughout the contract period, such as tracking the value of the underlying asset.

 Costs